Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
+## Update - April 27th, 2024
+Added Ngrok Tunnel Option for FaceFusion UI Colab so if there are Gradio API issues, you can use Ngrok instead.
+Also found out there's an error into using the GPU on the Hugging Face Space, if you wanna help us into resolving it please contact us via the discord server at the top.
 ## Update - April 22th, 2024
 Fixed kaggle ui not showing the public ngrok url and cuda nvidia toolkit not installing because it asks for confirmation.
-Also shortened up the code to launch ui in kaggle and colab thx to [hina](https://linktr.ee/_hina__) and andjusted the credits to add her ofc.
+Also shortened up the code to launch ui in kaggle and colab thx to [hina](https://linktr.ee/_hina__) and adjusted the credits to add her ofc.
 ## Update - April 21th, 2024
 Added kaggle options.
 Also made readme maybe prettier to look at..
 Also previously today i deleted cuda toolkit in the installation as i thought it was preinstalled but i was wrong so i added it back and now should all work fine on all ports.
 ## Update - April 19th, 2024